Skip to main content

 • Regulation of Accountancy Profession

-The accountancy profession in Lebanon is self-regulated.
-The Accountancy Profession Act No. 364 of 1994 reformed the Lebanese Association of Certified Public Accountants (LACPA) and established its current regulatory and standard-setting authority as the sole professional accountancy organization in Lebanon.
-Only Certified Public Accountants (CPAs) registered with and having practicing certificates awarded by LACPA are permitted to perform audits and issue an auditor’s report for the companies that are registered in Lebanon.
+The accountancy profession in Lebanon is regulated under Law No. 364 of 1994, which established the Lebanese Association of Certified Public Accountants (LACPA) as the legally recognized professional accountancy organization for Certified Public Accountants (CPAs).
+Only CPAs registered with and licensed by LACPA are permitted to practice public accountancy, conduct audits, and issue audit reports in Lebanon.

-In addition, the internal bylaws of LACPA further outline other membership requirements related to CPD, applicable penalties for members’ misconduct, and the process for becoming a member of the association.
-In 2013, LACPA amended its internal bylaws to establish the necessary mechanisms for a mandatory quality assurance review system.
+LACPA’s internal bylaws further outline membership requirements, CPD obligations, disciplinary procedures, and the process for admission to membership.
+In 2013, LACPA amended its bylaws to establish the mechanisms for a mandatory quality assurance (QA) review system for members.

 • Audit Oversight Arrangements